JohNan/homeassistant-tibber_grid_rewards/README.md

 ## Installation

+### HACS (Recommended)

+1. Add this repository as a custom repository in HACS.
+2. Search for "Tibber Grid Reward" in HACS and install it.
+3. Restart Home Assistant.
+4. Add the "Tibber Grid Reward" integration from the Home Assistant UI.

+### Manual Installation

 1. Copy the `tibber_grid_reward` directory to your Home Assistant `custom_components` directory.
 2. Restart Home Assistant.
 3. Add the "Tibber Grid Reward" integration from the Home Assistant UI.

 ## Configuration